jraab/tutorials/rna_seq_pipeline.md

 ![image of directory structure](MagnusonKureDirectories.png)

-Because my “onyen” username is “starmer”, my home directory is `/nas02/home/s/t/starmer`
+Because my "onyen" username is "starmer", my home directory is `/nas02/home/s/t/starmer`

-Your home directory will also be related to your “onyen” and will be similar to mine.
+Your home directory will also be related to your "onyen" and will be similar to mine.
 To find out what yours is, type these two commands:

     cd
     pwd